 Hence, Cartier v BT provides four separate considerations by which Charleton J’s assumptions in EMI v Eircom (No 1) might have been supported.
 First, the strong form of the Marleasing interpretative obligation adopted by Arnold J might have forced a conforming interpretation upon section 40(4) CRRA, though the subsequent Smith v Meade suggests not.

-Second, the Irish equivalent of section 37(1) of the Senior Courts Act 1981 is to be found in Order 50 Rule 6(1) of the Rules of the Superior Courts (RSC) (which is in similar terms to s37(1) SCA and shares the same antecedents) and section 27(7) of the Supreme Court of Judicature (Ireland) Act 1877, as applied to the High Court by section 48 of the Courts (Supplemental Provisions) Act 1961 (also here).
+Second, the Irish equivalents of section 37(1) of the Senior Courts Act 1981 are to be found in Order 50 Rule 6(1) of the Rules of the Superior Courts (RSC) (which is in similar terms to s37(1) SCA and shares the same antecedents) and section 27(7) of the Supreme Court of Judicature (Ireland) Act 1877, as applied to the High Court by section 48 of the Courts (Supplemental Provisions) Act 1961 (also here).
 Section 27(7) of the 1877 Act is in even more general terms, and it too is applied to the High Court by section 48 of the 1961 Act.
-As Hogan J observed in Albion Properties Ltd v Moonblast Ltd 3 IR 563, IEHC 107 (16 March 2011) the effect of these sections is that the High Court “enjoys a general jurisdiction to grant an injunction whenever it is just and convenient to do so”, and this jurisdiction might have been pressed into service by Charleton J in the EMI cases just as it was by Arnold J in Cartier v BT [it may be that Hogan J’s reference in Albion to section 27(7) is a typographical error for section 28(8), but that does not change the essence of the point in this paragraph].
+As Hogan J observed in Albion Properties Ltd v Moonblast Ltd 3 IR 563, IEHC 107 (16 March 2011) the effect of these latter two sections is that the High Court “enjoys a general jurisdiction to grant an injunction whenever it is just and convenient to do so”, and this jurisdiction might have been pressed into service by Charleton J in the EMI cases just as it was by Arnold J in Cartier v BT [it may be that Hogan J’s reference in Albion to section 27(7) is a typographical error for section 28(8), but that does not change the essence of the point in this paragraph].

 Third, the principles of equity might have been reformulated in the light of the third sentence of Article 11 of the Enforcement Directive or of the exactly similar terms of Article 8(3) of the InfoSoc Directive, along the lines suggested by Kitchin LJ.
 Indeed, Hogan J comes close to saying as much in Sony v UPC ( IECA 231 ):